-- Reception date and time.
+- Date and time.
 Usually, the date and time of the reception dictate the kinds of food that will be served.
 Will you be catering brunch or dinner?
 Lunch or a late-night cocktail party?
 Will you need to provide warm winter foods or refreshing summery ones?
 Seasonal and holiday weddings are becoming more and more fashionable, so you may want to keep these factors in mind as you develop your menu options.

 - Chef’s expertise.
 Stay true to your strengths and practice new recipes until they are perfect before offering something new on the menu.
 If you specialize in a regional or specialty style of cuisine, let your menu options reflect this.
 Only offer what you can guarantee on the big day, not what you "hope" to deliver.

 - Service style.
 Some foods are best when served a la carte, while others work well in a buffet-style service.
 Still others, like fondue, are meant for “build-it-yourself” experiences.
 The type of food on the wedding menu needs to work well with the bride and groom’s preferred service style.

 - Available supplies.
 Procure the appropriate catering equipment and supplies that can safely and properly serve your menu items.
 This includes storage and transport equipment, food and beverage carriers, portable catering equipment, serving dishes, display stands and any other supplies that will make your menu a success.